pengjiz/pengjiz.com/content/en/r-nse.md

 author of a function does not write anything on that, there probably would be lots of fun to figure it out.

-Therefore, in my opinion NSE should be only used sparingly.
+Therefore, I believe NSE should be only used sparingly.
 Even though NSE may bring a friendly interface at the beginning, it could cause more troubles later.
 I think `dplyr` is an example for that.
 It employs NSE heavily so users rarely need to write the name of a data frame.
 However, when people start to write